Adrian Smith (architect)

-Adrian D. Smith (born August 19, 1944) is an American architect.
+Adrian Devaun Smith (born August 19, 1944) is an American architect.
 He designed the world's tallest structure, Burj Khalifa, as well as the building projected to surpass it, the Jeddah Tower.
-Among his other projects, he was the senior architect for the Trump International Hotel & Tower in Chicago, the Jin Mao Tower in Shanghai, and Zifeng Tower in Nanjing.
+A long-time principal of Skidmore, Owings & Merrill, he founded his own architectural partnership firm Adrian Smith + Gordon Gill Architecture in Chicago in 2006.
+Among his other projects, he was the senior architect for Central Park Tower in New York City, Trump International Hotel & Tower in Chicago, the Jin Mao Tower in Shanghai, and Zifeng Tower in Nanjing.

 Early life and education

 Adrian Smith was born in Chicago in 1944.
 When he was four years old, his family moved to Southern California, where he grew up.
 His interest in drawing led his mother to suggest that he study architecture.

 Smith attended Texas A&M University, pursuing a Bachelor of Architecture while being involved with the Corps of Cadets.
 However, he did not graduate and instead started working for Skidmore, Owings and Merrill (SOM) in 1967.
-He finished his education at the University of Illinois, Chicago College of Architecture and Arts, graduating in 1969.
+He finished his education at the University of Illinois Chicago College of Architecture and Arts, graduating in 1969.
 In 2013, Smith was presented with an Honorary Doctorate of Letters degree from Texas A&M University.

 Career

-Smith spent many years at Skidmore, Owings & Merrill (SOM), Chicago, beginning in 1967 and was a Design Partner from 1980 to 2003 and a Consulting Design Partner from 2003 to 2006.
-In 2006, he founded Adrian Smith + Gordon Gill Architecture (AS+GG), which is dedicated to the design of high-performance, energy-efficient and sustainable architecture on an international scale.
-In 2008, he co-founded the MEP firm of PositivEnergy Practice (PEP), which specializes in the environmental engineering of high-performance, energy-efficient architecture.
+Smith spent many years at Skidmore, Owings & Merrill (SOM) in Chicago, beginning in 1967.
+He served as a Design Partner from 1980 to 2003 and as a Consulting Design Partner from 2003 to 2006.

+In 2006, he founded Adrian Smith + Gordon Gill Architecture (AS+GG), which is dedicated to designing high-performance, energy-efficient, and sustainable architecture on an international scale.
+In 2008, he co-founded the MEP firm PositivEnergy Practice (PEP), which specializes in environmental engineering for high-performance, energy-efficient architectural design.

+Contributions to architecture

+The petal shape of Burj Khalifa was a major architectural contribution by Smith.
+The shape of Burj Khalifa was inspired by the Spider Lily flower.
+The three petal shape re-configures as the building height increases.
+The change in pattern along the height does not allow flow pattern to organize.
+This confuses the wind and saves the building from the effect of vortex shedding.
+Smith was also credited to introduce the first large-scale commercial passive double-wall structure in the United States located at 601 Congress Street in Boston in 2006.